 Property Tax Penalties

-There are penalties that Revenue can apply – but they will not be applied automatically – Revenue say they will attempt to contact the liable person first.
+There are penalties that Revenue can apply for various reasons – but they have always said that penalties will not be applied automatically – Revenue say they will attempt to contact the liable person first.

 A penalty equal to the amount of Local Property Tax that would have been payable (capped at €3,000) may be imposed in the following cases.